mikolalysenko/robust-arithmetic-notes/README.md

 But if the above JavaScript code is actually executed, the output will instead look like this:

 <img src="images/naive-lr.png">

+In addition to looking absolutely crazy, the following things are wrong with this picture:

+1. Many points are incorrectly classified as being on the line.
+2. Some points near the boundary are incorrectly classified as being to the left or right of the line.

+These small errors near the boundary can have big consequences when they are used as the basis for computational reasoning.

 ### Example: Convex hull